HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 4. **Trustee**: The club must designate one person as the license trustee, who needs to hold an operator/primary station license grant.
 They're like the team captain for your radio club.

-5. **Call sign**: The club gets its own unique callsign, separate from any individual member's callsign.
+5. **Callsign**: The club gets its own unique callsign, separate from any individual member's callsign.

 When operating a club station, you use the club's callsign rather than your personal one — but the operating privileges are still limited to your individual license class.